Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Abstract

 \section{Abstract}

-In this paper, we propose Oze, a new concurrency control protocol that handles heterogeneous workloads which include long-running update transactions.
-Oze explores a large scheduling space using a fully precise multi-version serialization graph to reduce false positives.
+This paper proposes Oze, a concurrency control protocol that handles heterogeneous workloads, including long-running update transactions.
+Oze explores a large scheduling space using a multi-version serialization graph to reduce false positives.
 Oze manages the graph in a decentralized manner to exploit many cores in modern servers.
-We also propose a new OLTP benchmark, BoMB (Bill of Materials Benchmark), based on a use case in an actual manufacturing company.
+We further propose an OLTP benchmark, BoMB (Bill of Materials Benchmark), based on a use case in an actual manufacturing company.
 BoMB consists of one long-running update transaction and five short transactions that conflict with each other.
-Experiments using BoMB show that Oze keeps the abort rate of the long-running update transaction at zero while reaching up to 1.7 Mtpm for short transactions with near-linear scalability, whereas state-of-the-art protocols cannot commit the long transaction or experience performance degradation in short transaction throughput.
+Experiments using BoMB show that Oze can handle the long-running update transaction while achieving four orders of magnitude higher throughput than state-of-the-art optimistic and multi-version protocols and up to five times higher throughput than pessimistic protocols.
+We also show Oze performs comparably with existing techniques even in a typical OLTP workload, TPC-C, thanks to a protocol switching mechanism.